yunusemreertas/Fur-Ever-Home/README.md

 ## Description

-FureverHome is a full-stack web application that facilitates the pet adoption process by connecting potential pet adopters with available animals.
+Fur Ever Home is a full-stack web application that facilitates the pet adoption process by connecting potential pet adopters with available animals.
 Users can browse pets, view details, and contact pet owners to arrange adoptions.
 The app is built with a responsive, user-friendly interface and includes secure user authentication to enhance user experience and data security.

 ## Installation